-If you live in a large town or city, the chances are that you live in an apartment or flat for UK dwellers.
+If you live in a large town or city, the chances are that you live in an apartment or flat.
 If you fancy doing a bit of urban weed cultivation, it is certainly possible, but it is worth doing a bit of research first.
-Let’s look at the main do’s and don’ts of growing weed in a apartment or small urban space:
+Let's look at the main dos and don'ts of growing weed in an apartment or small urban space:

 What you should do when growing cannabis in your apartment

 Even if growing cannabis in your area is permitted for medical reasons, it is worth checking the terms of your lease if you live in rented accommodation, especially if you live in a house share.
 Growing weed is fun, but it isn't worth potentially losing your accommodation if you end up being evicted.
 There may well be a clause in your lease that prevents you from growing anything that can increase levels of humidity or risk electrical fires from the lights, so get things checked out first.

 Now, if you love weed, there is a good chance that the lovely if somewhat pungent aroma won't bother you at all.
 Still, if you want to stay on good terms with your neighbors and/or flatmates, it is wise to take some steps to eliminate the aroma that will inevitably come wafting from your grow tent.
 You need to use an exhaust fan that is connected to the activated carbon filter in the grow room and a general ventilation system that works well.
 This will also reduce the risk of mold affecting your weed, so is a win-win all round.
 Try and keep your grow tent air-tight, and this should allow someone to stand a meter away from your set-up without smelling any weed.
 If you are still worried about the smell, odor eliminating sprays can be very useful.